bcchuan/GameOfLifeInGo/README.md

-This is a re-factored version of the Game of Life (Ebitengine Demo).
+This is a Go program, from the Ebitengine Demo, refactored and tweaked here to show its beauty.